 Project Fitzwilliam is situated on Lower Fitzwilliam Street within the heart of Dublin City centre and is the site of the former ESB headquarters.
 This new 45,000 sqm development, which comprises of an entire city block, will deliver a near zero energy building, one of the most efficient and sustainable commercial office developments in Dublin city, while sensitively respecting and enhancing the Georgian streetscape.
 The development involves the demolition of 4 former building blocks and each of their basements.
 The new structure comprises the deepening and integration of the basements to form a single site-wide triple level substructure along with a new 7 storey office building.
 Approximately 50% of the site was underlain by a former quarry, historically backfilled in an uncontrolled manner.

-Throughout the project, ByrneLooby also acted as temporary works designer for PJ Hegarty and assisted with a wide range of elements on site.
+ByrneLooby acted as temporary works designer for PJ Hegarty throughout the project and assisted with a wide range of elements on site.